Frozen Shoulder FAQs

 (Last updated on: September 15th 2020)

 The term frozen shoulder is ‘abused’ – in other words used casually to describe almost any shoulder pain.

 There are many conditions which are often called ‘frozen shoulder’ (including: pain from the neck; shoulder impingement; shoulder tendonitis; and rotator cuff tear; as well as ‘true’ frozen shoulder) even though they are different problems, with different prognoses and treatments, and which should be distinguished from each other.

 A common Chinese term which is used and abused in the same way as the English term ‘frozen shoulder’ is ‘50-years-old shoulder’ (五十肩) – essentially meaning shoulder pain in people in middle age.
 The formal name of ‘true’ frozen shoulder is “adhesive capsulitis”.
 There

 The formal name is “adhesive capsulitis”.
-There is tightening and thickening of the joint capsule, reducing range of motion and causing pain.
-Under the microscope the appearance of shoulder joint capsule is very similar to the tissue which stops the fingers from moving in Dupuytren’s contracture , a fairly common condition where the little finger curls into the palm.
+There is tightening and thickening of the joint capsule, reducing the range of motion and causing pain.
+Under the microscope, the appearance of the shoulder joint capsule is very similar to the tissue which stops the fingers from moving in Dupuytren’s contracture , a fairly common condition where the little finger curls into the palm.